 Where do they live?

-With preschool children
+Teaching animals to preschool children

 Play listening games to introduce animal vocabulary.
 (See preschool games book for ideas, for sale here).
 Play miming games using sounds and actions.
 Play guessing games.
 Pay musical games where kids mime the animal you name when you stop the music.
 Hide animals about the classroom.
 Children search and touch the one you name.
 Sort animals into groups of colours, sizes, those that eat grass, those that eat other animals, those that live in the cold, those that live in the heat…those that are pets, those that are dangerous.
 Have an animal tea party.
 Or make a library scene.